F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

 ### Standard way: `find_package`
-The [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) command is the primary way of obtaining correct variables for a library including:
+The [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) command is the primary command for dependencies.
+It tries to find the correct variables for a library.
+The command sets:

+- the `<PackageName>_FOUND` variable to `TRUE` or `1` if the package is found
 - include paths
 - linking paths
 - platform/toolchain specific enviromental variables

-There are two types of package (library) info search:
+There are two modes of operation for the command

-- *module*, which uses cmake scripts provided by CMake or OS.
-The modules are typically provided only for the most used libraries (e.g. boost).
-All modules provided by CMake are listed in the [documentation](https://cmake.org/cmake/help/latest/manual/cmake-modules.7.html#find-modules).
+- *module mode*, which uses the `Find<library name>` cmake scripts, typically provided not by the library developers, but somebody else who wants the libraries to be accessible by CMake.
+All modules provided by CMake itself are listed in the [documentation](https://cmake.org/cmake/help/latest/manual/cmake-modules.7.html#find-modules).
-- *config* which uses CMake scripts provided by the developers of the package.
+- *config mode* which uses CMake scripts with name `<PackageName>Config.cmake` or `<lowercasePackageName>-config.cmake` provided by the developers of the package.
 They are typically distributed with the source code and downloaded by the package manager.

-Unless specified, the module mode is used.
-To force a speciic mode, we can use the `MODULE`/`CONFIG` parameters.
+To decide the operation mode, the `find_package` command uses the following logic:

+- if the `MODULE` parameter is used, the module mode is used
+- if the `CONFIG` or `No_MODULE` parameter is used, the config mode is used
+- if some parameters from the full (advanced) signature of the `find_package` command are used (e.g.: `NAMES`), the config mode is used
+- otherwise, by default, the module mode is used with the fallback to the config mode if the module is not found

-#### Config packages
+#### Config mode
 Config packages are CMake modules that were created as cmake projects by their developers.
 They are therefore naturally integrated into Cmake.

 The configuration files are executed as follows:

 1. Package version file: `<package name>-config-version.cmake` or `<package name>ConfigVersion.cmake`.
 This file handles the version compatibility, i.e., it ensures that the installed version of the package is compatible with the version requested in the `find_package` command.
 1. Package configuration file: `<package name>-config.cmake` or `<package name>Config.cmake`.

+The process of searching for these files is very complex.
+For the full description, see the [documentation](https://cmake.org/cmake/help/latest/command/find_package.html#search-procedure).
+The most important steps are:

+1. Search the directory specified by the `CMAKE_FIND_PACKAGE_REDIRECT_DIR` variable.
+Typically, this variable is set to `<build dir>/CMakeFiles/pkgRedirects`.
+2. Search specified subdirectories of a `<prefix path>`.
+Multiple `<prefix path>` variables are considered in the following order:
+    1. Package-specific prefix paths, in the following order:
+        1. `<PackageName>_ROOT` CMake variable
+        2. `<PACKAGENAME>_ROOT}` CMake variable
+        3. `<PackageName>_ROOT` environment variable
+        4. `<PACKAGENAME>_ROOT}` environment variable
+    1. Prefix paths specified in CMake cache variables, in the following order:
+        1. `CMAKE_PREFIX_PATH` CMake variable
+        2. `CMAKE_FRAMEWORK_PATH` CMake variable
+        3. `CMAKE_APPBUNDLE_PATH` CMake variable
+    1. Prefix paths specified in CMake environment variables, in the following order:
+        1. `<PackageName>_DIR` CMake variable
+        1. `CMAKE_PREFIX_PATH` environment variable
+        1. `CMAKE_FRAMEWORK_PATH` environment variable
+        1. `CMAKE_APPBUNDLE_PATH` environment variable
+    1. And much more...

-#### Module Packages
+#### Module mode
 Module packages are packages that are not cmake projects themselves, but are hooked into cmake using custom find module scrips.
 These scripts are automatically executed by `find_package`.

+The find module script is named `Find<package name>.cmake`.
+The `find_package` command searches for these scripts in:

+1. the `CMAKE_MODULE_PATH` directories, and then
-They are located in e.g.: `CMake/share/cmake-3.22/Modules/Find<package name>.cmake`.
+1. int the CMake installation, e.g.: `CMake/share/cmake-3.22/Modules/Find<package name>.cmake`.

 ### Searching for include directories with `find_path`